Product Identity··13 min read

 Support becomes proactive, not reactive

-When every product has an identity, the manufacturer knows exactly which unit a customer owns before the support interaction begins.
-They know the firmware version, the manufacturing batch, the known issues for that batch, and the resolution paths.
+When every product has an identity, the manufacturer already knows which unit the customer owns before the support interaction begins — the firmware version, the manufacturing batch, the known issues for that batch, and the resolution paths.
+Context does not need to be established during the call.
+The first minutes of every interaction, previously wasted on basic identification, become time spent solving the actual problem.

-Better still, the manufacturer can push information to the product owner before a problem escalates.
-A proactive notification about a common installation error, sent to customers who purchased in the last 30 days, prevents support calls rather than handling them.
+Better still, manufacturers can push information before problems escalate at all.
+A targeted notification about a common installation error, sent to customers who purchased in the last 30 days, prevents support calls entirely rather than handling them reactively.
+Across tens of thousands of units, this turns support from a cost centre into a retention and loyalty tool — one that communicates manufacturer competence to the customer at exactly the moment it matters most.

 Revenue extends far beyond the sale

-The product becomes a permanent channel to the customer.
-When a customer scans their product for any reason — troubleshooting, checking warranty status, finding the manual — they see the exact spare parts, accessories, and consumables compatible with their specific unit.
-Not generic recommendations for the product line.
-The actual parts for their actual product, with one-click ordering.
+The product becomes a permanent, direct sales channel to the customer.
+Each scan — whether triggered by troubleshooting, a warranty query, or locating the manual — surfaces the exact spare parts, accessories, and consumables compatible with that specific unit.
+Not a generic product-line catalogue: the actual components for the actual product, with one-click ordering into a manufacturer-controlled checkout.

 Resale builds trust in the circular economy